JamieH01/parsa/readme.md

 Parsa is a functional combinator parsing library.
-It focuses on consice error handling, modularity, and reusability, as well as 0-copy string consuption and backtracking.
+It focuses on concise error handling, modularity, and reusability, as well as 0-copy string consumption and backtracking.

 # Examples
 Lets parse the string "var = 123".
 Note that examples will be using `thiserror` to minimize boilerplate.